jstnguyen/DiabetesPredictiveModel/README.md

     - To use the model, run `webpg.ipynb` and click the localhost link generated in the output terminal.
 Enter medical data on the webpage using values from the dataset.
 The model then provides a prediction regarding the presence of diabetes.

 5. **General Workflow:**
    - Start with the EDA notebook, then move to the model notebooks.
-For an interactive web application run the `webpg.ipynb` notebook for web deployment.
+For an interactive web application, run the `webpg.ipynb` notebook for web deployment.

 ## Features
 - Detailed data preprocessing and analysis to enhance prediction accuracy.
-- Implements Logistic Regression, Naïve Bayes, and Random Forest models.
+- Implements logistic regression, Naïve Bayes, and random forest models.
 - Flask-based web interface for user interaction.
 - User-friendly Jupyter Notebooks